 The chair feels too wide

 You are probably sitting too high.
 Adjust the chair a little lower and it will feel better.
 If the chair ends up in its lowest position and it still doesn’t feel right, you need to get a shorter gas spring.

 If you have Salli Pro or Salli Pro Small, adjust the width of the gap.
 Release the adjustment handle at the front by pulling up, turn the knob to adjust to the desired width and push the lever down to lock again.
 If you have a tilt mechanism, change the inclination so that you lean a bit more forward.
-See video about adjustments.
+Refer to the included manual or see information about adjustments.